dawu76/investment-research-notes/investing-quant/strategies/trend-following/README.md

 Given an existing factor tilt in our portfolio, by how much should we shift it towards managed futures?
 - Based on the same analysis of IRs and MAR ratios for portfolios tilted towards the Profitability, Momentum, Size, and Investment factors, a 40/60 split for <factor> vs. managed futures again emerges as a robust solution, suggesting that managed futures has historically offered a unique, diversifying return to all equity factors.
+- Trend-following CTAs have provided significant equity risk mitigation over the past two and a half decades.
+Since 2000, we estimate that **two-thirds** of the trend-following CTA industry’s total return have been generated during the **16 worst calendar quarters** for equity markets, while the remaining 81 quarters have only accounted for the remaining one third.